-But one thing is clear whatever method is used.
+But one thing is clear whatever method of social engineering is used.
 If they gain your trust, you’re a much easier target.

 URL phishing aims to fool you with more than just an email.
 Hackers will actually create fake web pages to further lure in their victims with the ultimate goal of capturing their details.
 Often these sites are designed to look like a site you might recognise so that they might appear to be legitimate - and when we’re not paying attention, it can be easy to miss the signs.

 Here’s how a URL phishing attack might play out:

 - You open your inbox and find an email from your favourite music streaming platform letting you know that your account has been compromised.